-Graz, Austria, school shooting: What we know about the victims, shooter
+Austria’s deadliest mass shooting: Who are the Graz victims, shooter?

 It is unclear whether the dead and injured are primarily students, teachers or others at the school.

-What do we know about the shooter ?
+What do we know about the shooter?

-Austrian newspapers Kurier and Salzburger Nachrichten newspapers identified the suspect as a 22-year-old former student.
+Austrian newspapers Kurier and Salzburger Nachrichten identified the suspect as a 22-year-old former student.
 Salzburger Nachrichten said he had been a victim of bullying.

+The shooter reportedly carried a pistol and a shotgun and opened fire on pupils in two classrooms, one of which had once been his classroom.

 APA and Kronen Zeitung, Austria’s largest newspaper, separately reported that the suspect was found dead in a bathroom.